jinman36/reading-notes-personal/CompTIA A+/Study Notes.md

   - Actively listening
   - Clarify customer statements
   - maintain positive attitude/ project confidence
-  - Use proper language and avoid jargon,a cronyms, and slang
+  - Use proper language and avoid jargon, acronyms, and slang
   - set and meet expectations/timeline and communicate status with customer
 - **Don'ts**
   - Be culturally sensitive